como-leer-pulsador-con-micropython

 How to Read a Button with MicroPython

-In this tutorial on MicroPython, we will continue to see how to interact with basic hardware, focusing on reading a button as a digital input.
+In this MicroPython tutorial, we will continue learning how to interact with basic hardware, seeing how to perform reading a button as a digital input.

 A button is an electronic component that allows or prevents the flow of electric current when pressed.